 * To amplify the puzzles posed by the J-20, in the summer of 2012, the Chinese unveiled another stealth demonstrator, the Shenyang "J-31 Gyrfalcon".
 It was characterized a "lightweight fighter", of stealthy configuration.
 The J-31 had twin engines and twin tailfins like the J-20, but with all-moving tailplanes instead of canards; it somewhat resembled a US Lockheed Martin F-35 fighter, but with twin engines.
 A second prototype, much closer to production standard, appeared in late 2016.

-The PLAAF does not appear to be very interested in the J-31, and so it is continuing under development for the export market, as the "FC-31".
+The PLAAF does not seem to be very interested in the J-31, and so it is continuing under development for the export market, as the "FC-31".
 The aircraft's primary armament will be the PL-9 short-range missile, the SD-10A medium-range AAM and small diameter bombs.
 The FC-31 will be able to carry 2,000 kilograms (4,400 pounds) of stores in its single internal bay, and 6,000 kilograms (13,220 pounds) externally.

 * As concerns copyrights and permissions for this document, all illustrations and images credited to me are public domain.
 I reserve all rights to my writings.
 However, if anyone does want to make use of my writings, just contact me, and we can chat about it.
 I'm lenient in giving permissions, usually on the basis of being properly credited.